 With Whitney’s quick coaching session and a checklist in hand, everyone on her team is ready to put their video together, export the final product, and then upload it Wistia.
 For the final step, all they have to do is grab the embed code and drop it into their Academy tool.

 Without Soapbox, Whitney said it would take a minimum of two to three hours to produce each video in the monthly course for the Academy.
 Designers would have to manually piece together all of the individual shots, like showcasing the person who’s actually teaching the course and capturing the screen for tutorials.
-According to Whitney’s estimate and based on how many episodes they create each month, CoSchedule saves their designers roughly 15 to 25 hours per month using Soapbox to shoot a complete CoSchedule Academy course.
+According to Whitney’s estimate and based on how many episodes they create each month, CoSchedule saves their designers roughly 15 to 25 hours per month using Soapbox to shoot a complete Actionable Marketing Institute course.

 The Academy covers topics like how to create strategic Facebook Ads, how to use SEO in a blogging strategy, how to use CoSchedule in specific ways, and more.
 By using Soapbox, the marketing team is able to introduce themselves through videos in a more personal way, create professional-quality presentations, capture their screens for tutorials, and make sure everything comes together nicely, all on their own.